-The source characteristics of Chihuahuan Desert (#9) dust outbreaks have been studied by Rivera Rivera et al. [2010].
+[80] The source characteristics of Chihuahuan Desert (location 9) dust outbreaks have been studied by Rivera Rivera et al. [2010].
 They showed that although playa deposits and alluvial deposits dominate the dust sources, about 23% of them are agricultural lands.
 This partitioning corresponds to our results.

-Figure 11 shows many sources, either natural or anthropogenic, related to ephemeral water bodies.
-An example is Owens Lake in California (#2) which was desiccated by water diversions of the Owens River into Los Angeles Aqueduct since 1913 [Gill, 1996].
-Goose Lake (#5) at the border between Oregon and California is a quasi permanent dust source in M-DB2 data.
+[81] Figure 11 shows many sources, either natural or anthropogenic, related to ephemeral water bodies.
+An example is Owens Lake in California (location 2) which was desiccated by water diversions of the Owens River into Los Angeles Aqueduct since 1913 [Gill, 1996].
+Goose Lake (location 5) at the border between Oregon and California is a quasi-permanent dust source in M-DB2 data.
 Gill [1996] found that the desiccation of Goose Lake, among others, has lead to blowing plumes of salt dust.
-Similarly ephemeral lakes in the Great Salt Lake Desert (#7), the Mojave Desert (#2) and Sonoran Desert (#1) are sources of dust.
+Similarly ephemeral lakes in the Great Salt Lake Desert (location 7), the Mojave Desert (location 2), and the Sonoran Desert (location 1) are sources of dust.